 RDMA.
-Mellanox ConnectX-5 NICs incorporate Resilient RoCE to provide the best-of-breed performance with only simple enablement of Explicit Congestion Notification (ECN) on the network switches.
-Lossless fabric, which is usually achieved through enablement of PFC, is not mandated anymore.
-The Resilient RoCE congestion management implemented in ConnectX NIC hardware delivers reliability even with UDP over a lossy network.
-Mellanox Spectrum Ethernet switches provide 100GbE line-rate performance and consistent low latency with zero packet loss.
-Additionally, Spectrum makes it easy to configure RoCE and has end-to-end flow level visibility.
+Mellanox ConnectX-5 NICs incorporate Resilient RoCE to provide best of breed performance with only a simple enablement of Explicit Congestion Notification (ECN) on the network switches.
+Lossless fabric which is usually achieved through enablement of PFC is not mandated anymore.
+The Resilient RoCE congestion management, implemented in ConnectX NIC hardware delivers reliability even with UDP over a lossy network.
+Mellanox Spectrum Ethernet switches provide 100GbE line rate performance and consistent low latency with zero packet loss.

 StarWind NVMe-oF Initiator.
-NVMe-oF, or NVMe over Fabrics, is a network protocol, like iSCSI, used to communicate between a host and storage system over a network (aka fabric) utilizing RDMA.
+NVMe-oF or NVMe over Fabrics is a network protocol, like iSCSI, used to communicate between a host and a storage system over a network (aka fabric) utilizing RDMA to transfer data over the network with RDMA over Converged Ethernet (RoCE) technology.
 This is an emerging technology that gives data centers unprecedented access to NVMe SSD storage.
-We developed our own NVMe-oF Initiator for Windows using NVMe storport miniport driver model.
+We develop own NVMe-oF Initiator for Windows using NVMe Storport Miniport driver model.

-In this setup, StarWind NVMe-oF Initiator featured storage interconnection and SPDK NVMe was used as a target.
-The initiator was written from scratch since Windows kernel doesn’t have SPDK and there are no pooling drivers for NIC and cache.
-It is worthy of being mentioned that we even managed to get close to those "dramatically low-latency results" seen on Linux.
-We believe that reaching out Linux, Microsoft will decide to rewrite the kernel at some point, or they will simply allow other vendors to develop a set of applications that match the storage performance on Linux.
+StarWind NVMe-oF Initiator features storage interconnection, and SPDK NVMe-oF is used as a target.
+The initiator was completely written from scratch since Windows kernel has lack of SPDK, there are no polling drivers for NIC and NVMe.
+We are getting so close to those "dramatical low-latency results" you can see on Linux.
+We believe that reaching out the Linux, Microsoft will decide to rewrite the kernel, or they will allow other vendors to develop set of applications that match the storage performance on Linux.

 NUMA node.
-Taking into account NUMA node configuration on each cluster node, each NVMe SSD was configured to use a network adapter assigned to the same NUMA node.
-For example, on cluster node 3, Intel Optane SSD was paired with Mellanox NIC located on NUMA node 1.
-Each cluster node is connected to VM target via grid as illustrated in the scheme below.
+Taking into account NUMA node configuration on each cluster node, each NVMe SSD is configured using a network adapter located on the same NUMA node as it is located on.
+For example, on cluster node 3, Intel Optane SSD is paired with Mellanox NIC located on NUMA node 1.
+Each cluster node is connected to VM target using grid model at it is illustrated on the diagram below.

 CPU Groups.
 CPU Groups allow Hyper-V administrators for managing and distributing host CPU resources across guest virtual machines.
 CPU Groups make it easy to isolate VMs belonging to different CPU groups (i.e., NUMA nodes) from each other in order to assign NIC and NVMe SSDs to specific VMs.